 Tropica Plant Growth Substrate

-Tropica Plant Growth Substrate is a substrate for aquarium plants.
-By applying a thin layer under a layer of aquarium gravel, aquarium plants have sufficient nutrients.
-The layer functions as a voedingstoffendepot over a long period of time nutrients can deliver.
+Tropica Plant Growth Substrate is a breeding ground for aquarium plants.
+By applying a thin layer under a layer of aquarium gravel, aquarium plants can have sufficient nutrients.
+The layer functions as a nutrient depot that can release nutrients over a long period of time.

-The main constituents are natural clay and turf.
-These have the property to slow the nutrients down to the roots of aquarium plants, but hitting simultaneously nutrients from the aquarium water in the soil.
-This can be a buffer with nutrients to be built, so that aquarium plants are always sufficient nutrients for the hands have to be lush to be able to grow.
+The main ingredients are natural clay and peat dust.
+These have the property of slowly releasing nutrients to the plant roots of aquarium plants, but at the same time storing nutrients from the aquarium water in the soil.
+This allows a buffer of nutrients to be built up, so that aquarium plants always have enough nutrients available to grow lushly.

-Tropica Plant Growth Substrate provides aquarium plants with nutrients for lush growth, also for the long term !
+Tropica Plant Growth Substrate provides aquarium plants with nutrients to grow lushly, also for the long term!

-Plant Growth Substrate is a layer of 1cm thick is applied on the soil, during the construction of the aquarium.
-Over this layer, then the aquarium gravel is applied.
-Aquarium plants will quickly roots develop, so that the nutrients can reach and exploit.
-With the removal of aquarium plants may be the substrate to the surface and through the aquarium to distribute.
+Plant Growth Substrate is applied in a layer of 1 cm thick on the bottom during the construction of the aquarium.
+The aquarium gravel is then applied over this layer.
+Aquarium plants will quickly develop roots so they can reach and utilize the nutrients.
+When removing aquarium plants, the substrate can rise and spread throughout the aquarium.
 Some caution is therefore advisable.

 Recommended amount of Tropica Plant Growth Substrate:

-Whether or not a soil in the aquarium?
+Whether or not a breeding ground in the aquarium?

-The opinions are ever divided.
+Opinions are often divided on this.
 The benefits of Plant Growth Substrate speak for themselves:

 - Nutrients for healthy growth and development for the long term

-- Neutral and has no effect on the KH or pH value of the water
+- Neutral and has no influence on the KH or pH values of the water

-- The substrate will hold nutrients fixed, and makes them available to the plant roots
+- The substrate retains nutrients and makes them available to the plant roots

-Where it frequently goes wrong is that people are too thick a layer of soil in the aquarium application.
-A thin layer of 1cm is more than enough.
-With a too thick layer, there exists the chance on bad water circulation, which bodemrot can arise.
-This can be counteracted by using a heating apparatus and a gravel layer where a sufficient water circulation can take place.
-In addition, the bottom of an aquarium as much as possible, with rest to be left.
-The regularly object of plant or change of décor will not be to the advantage of the stability of the aquarium work.
-With this in mind will be a fertile ground at all times contribute to a positive development of aquarium plants.
+Where things regularly go wrong is that people apply too thick a layer of nutrient medium in the aquarium.
+A thin layer of 1cm is more than sufficient.
+If the layer is too thick, there is a risk of poor water circulation, which can cause soil rot.
+This can be counteracted by using bottom heating and a gravel layer that allows sufficient water circulation.
+In addition, the bottom of an aquarium should be left alone as much as possible.
+Regularly moving plants or changing the layout will also not improve the stability of the aquarium.
+With this in mind, a breeding ground will always contribute to a more positive development of aquarium plants.